limex/gravel-cartocss-style/docs/DOCKER.md

+> This is work in progress! readme is beta!
+> Status: It is serving gravel related tiles, but only on local host.
+> Main issues: Getting large pbf processed by osm2pgsql without running out of memory and crashing.
+> Tasks: Identify a Cloud provider, as I don't want to fuck around with nerdy linux installs and settings

 # Running CyclOSM with Docker

 [Docker](https://docker.com) is a virtualized environment running a [_Docker demon_](https://docs.docker.com/engine/docker-overview), in which you can run software without altering your host system permanently.
 The software components run in _containers_ that are easy to setup and tear down individually.
 The Docker demon can use operating-system-level virtualization (Linux, Windows) or a virtual machine (macOS, Windows).